This luscious Grilled King Salmon with Plum Sauce is made with rich and meaty King salmon fillets and fresh plum sauce!

 Regal’s sustainable seafood practices are eco-friendly and sustainable, have earned the Best Aquaculture Practices certification from the Global Aquaculture Alliance, and New Zealand farmed salmon is considered a ‘Best Choice’ by the Monterey Bay Aquarium Seafood Watch program.
 Plus, it is DELICIOUS!!!

 King salmon– the fattiest and most sought-after type of salmon– can sometimes be hard to find!
 Where can you find it?
-This summer, look for Regal’s King Salmon in the frozen food section at Costco!
-They’ll be available at Costcos all across the Northeastern United States– particularly in New Hampshire, Massachusetts, Connecticut, New York, New Jersey, Pennsylvania, Delaware, Maryland and Virginia.
+Look for Regal’s King Salmon in the frozen food section at Costco!
 Not sure where the closest Costco is?
 Try using their store finder.

 Making Grilled King Salmon with Plum Sauce